vishnu-50213/UMBC-DATA606-FALL2023-FINALPROJECT/README.md

 vishnuken49@gmail.com | [GitHub](https://github.com/vishnu-50213)

 ## Summary
-Diligent and adaptable data enthusiast seeking challenging data science roles.
 Eager to leverage strong work ethic and analytical skills to contribute effectively to data-driven projects, while continually expanding expertise in a dynamic and collaborative environment.

 ## EDUCATION